C1: Clean seas: marine litter

 C1ci Greater North Sea Long term N/A N/A N/A Not assessed

 Assessment categories for indicator C1ci were assigned based on smoothed data, so percent change figures in Table C1ci may differ from unsmoothed values quoted elsewhere.
-Percent change refers to the difference seen from the first to last year.
+Percentage change refers to the difference seen from the first to last year.

 Image C1cii: Probability that benthic trawl surveys contain a litter item, expressed as a percentage, UK, 2019 (smoothed)